113ll3/Ibmclouddocscli/idt/vscode.md

 Or, you can install the {{site.data.keyword.cloud_notm}} CLI extension through the "Extensions" management window:

 1. Open the **Extensions** sidebar in the Visual Studio Code editor, and then search by using the string `publisher:IBM Developer`.
-The {{site.data.keyword.dev_cli_notm}} extension is displayed in the search results.
+The {{site.data.keyword.cloud_notm}} CLI extension is displayed in the search results.
 2. Click **Install** to begin the installation.

 You can also access the [{{site.data.keyword.cloud_notm}} CLI extension directly within the Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=IBM.ibm-developer){: external}.